 Left: VC71 cone 6 silky matte glaze.
-Right: An adjustment that adds boron melter and SiO2/Al2O3 (which preserving their ratio).
+Right: An adjustment that adds boron melter and SiO2/Al2O3 (which preserves their ratio).
 The dramatic improvement in melting was unexpected.
 Even though B has the same Si:Al ratio, it is completely glossy.
 Why?
 A (left) is simply not melting completely, that is why it is silky matte (not a true matte).
-Yet A feels like a good silky matte and is resistant to cutlery marking.
+Yet it feels like a good silky matte and is resistant to cutlery marking.
 Why?
-Feel alone can be misleading.
+Touch alone can be misleading.
 Cutlery marking usually happens with matte glazes or heavily opacified whites, this is neither, it is an under-fired glossy glaze, fired just high enough not to mark.

 Glossary |